Web & Product Design

 People donate with their hearts and then justify it with their heads.
 Your design must appeal to both.
 The emotional hook gets them to click “Donate,” and the logical proof (transparency, security) gets them to complete the transaction.

-The cardinal rule is to make the Donate button painfully, unapologetically obvious.
-It should be one of the first things a visitor sees, typically in the top-right of the header, and it must have a high-contrast colour that separates it from everything else.
-This isn't a time for subtlety.
+The cardinal rule is to make the Donate button painfully obvious, unapologetically.
+It should be one of the first things a visitor sees, typically in the top-right of the header, and it must use a high-contrast colour that sets it apart from everything else.
+This isn’t a time for subtlety.

-Finally, offer multiple ways to pay.
+Finally, offer multiple payment options.
 Integrate trusted gateways like Stripe and PayPal.
-The presence of these logos alone increases a user's sense of security.
+The presence of these logos alone increases a user’s sense of security.

 The Volunteer: Clarity Over Clutter